sendgrid/docs/content/docs/glossary/expired.md

 Bounced emails are commonly due to SMTP 4.X.X errors or SMTP 5.X.X errors, which cause an email to be undeliverable:

 * An expired, inactive, or disabled recipient address
-* The recipient's mailbox has exceeded it's limit
+* The recipient's mailbox has exceeded its limit
 * An incorrect recipient email address
 * Domain frequency limited
 * Connection frequency limited